djismgaming/compose/README.md

   - macOS with docker desktop

 ## Cleaning the yaml comments to leave a clean docker-compose file
-These instructions are for use in Notepad++, my favorite editor in Windows :D
+(this is not required in order to use the yaml file with docker-compose) These instructions are for use in Notepad++, my favorite editor in Windows :D

 ![cleaning the yaml file in notepad++](/assets/compose-clean-notepadd.png)